ProjectEKA/consent-manager/docs/dev-setup.md

     1. Login with user-name: admin, password: welcome
     2. There are two realms `Consent-Manager` and `Central-Registry`
     3. `Consent-Manager` is only for activities with consent-manager service (consent-manager internal service calls and user-management)
-    4. `Centra-Registry` is only for intra-service authentication and authorisation, and being used by **Gateway** service.
+    4. `Central-Registry` is only for intra-service authentication and authorisation, and being used by **Gateway** service.
 For example if *consent-manager* wants to call to *gateway,* then consent-manager needs to get a token from **Gateway** using the client-id and client-secret of its own, and it should have a role of `CM` assigned.
         1. Under `Central-Registry` create following clients
             - 10000002 with role `HIU` and `HIP`
             - 10000005 with role `HIU` and `HIP`